SDR-Pi/sdr-pi-wiki/README.md

 # sdr-pi-wiki
-Git repo to hold and example wiki folder for the sdr-pi ansible playbook
+Git repo to hold an example wiki folder for the sdr-pi ansible playbook